João Emir

-João Emir Porto Pereira (利馬; born 17 March 1989) is a Brazilian professional footballer who currently plays for Hong Kong Premier League club Tai Po.

-Emir primarily plays as a central midfielder, but he also plays as an attacking midfielder.
+João Emir Porto Pereira (利馬; born 17 March 1989) is a Brazilian former professional footballer.
+He primarily plays as a central midfielder, but also plays as an attacking midfielder.

 Club career

 South China

 On 29 December 2011, South China announced that Emir, alongside Dhiego Martins and Yeo Jee-Hoon, had joined the club.
 He made his debut for South China on 4 February 2012 at Mong Kok Stadium, helping help the team secure a 4–2 win over Sun Hei.

 On 23 March 2012, chairman Steven Lo confirmed that Emir was ruled out for the season due to torn ligament.

 On 10 July 2012, chairman Steven Lo confirmed the departure of Emir due to contract problem with his previous club.

 Return to South China

 On 31 May 2013, Emir rejoined Hong Kong First Division side South China.

 Pegasus

 Emir joined Pegasus on 20 August 2015.
 On 7 July 2017, it was confirmed by Pegasus that he had signed a new contract for the upcoming HKPL season.